 (Sure, the network made them air a Catwoman story first, but we won’t count that against them.)

-Yet Another Unfair Comparison: That Other Show’s Joker premiere also used horror overtones, but to much stronger effect.
+Yet Another Unfair Comparison: That Other Show’s Joker premiere also used a horror intro, only to much stronger effect.
 Most of us don’t work at a mental institution that would make Ted Bundy crap himself, but cussing out some asshole driver?
 We’ve all been there before.
 So when the big reveal comes…

 … it just feels so much more personal.